By Paul Taylor

-Here are three very easy alternative ways to get sulfur into your body, albeit not directly onto your scalp:
+Here are three very easy alternative ways to get sulfur into your body and onto your head:

 1. Simply adding raw, fresh garlic (or onion) to the meals you cook on a regular basis will ensure you deliver all the beneficial sulfur-containing compounds they contain to your body.

 2. Both garlic and onion contain cysteine and methionine.
 These are the only two amino acids which contain sulfur.
 So, you could raise your sulfur levels by taking amino acid

 3. You can substantially increase your intake of sulfur even more by taking Methyl Sulfonyl Methane (MSM).